 Not being organized with current shipping data makes it impracticable to do a real apple to apple correlation between yearly rate changes or carriers.
 Data and rate quantification are crucial if your UPS spend is higher than it should be.

 Carriers know that shippers are mostly in the dark; they know comparing rates with competitor rates is difficult.
 For instance, compare the overall structure of a FedEx and UPS agreement.
 Many times the overall structure of a UPS contract is entirely different.
-Alternatively, the carrier sends the shipper addendum after addendum to and existing agreement.
+Alternatively, the carrier sends the shipper addendum after addendum to an existing agreement.
 With all of this taken into consideration, consider bringing on an expert like Refund Retriever to organize your agreement data and requirements.
 Level the playing field.

 Misunderstanding your own business requirements

-Another reason your UPS spend is higher than it should be is because you do not fully explain your shipping characteristics.
+Another reason your UPS spend is higher than it should be is that you do not fully explain your shipping characteristics.
 Therefore, UPS or FedEx cannot present the best price if you cannot precisely outline your requirements.

 It’s these details that ultimately shape the pricing carriers can propose.
 Therefore, the more precise, the better.
 Also, it is essential to describe how your business may be developing in the future.
-Shipping patterns, new products, and added locations will change agreement pricing application.
+Shipping patterns, new products, and added locations will change the agreement pricing application.

 Lack of employee education

 How often does your company refresh employees that make the final decision on what carrier or service to use for an order?
 Recently we uncovered over$10,000 worth of additional service charges for one client.
-Upon questioning the logistics director for the usage of the service, his answer was honest and but unsurprising.
+Upon questioning the logistics director for the usage of the service, his answer was honest but unsurprising.
 He stated that the shipping department had not been told to fix it.

 Your UPS spend is higher than it should be, not just because of a bad UPS agreement, but could be the result of poor choices.
-Similarly, many shippers are paying for service levels not needed, like Next Day Air when Ground will get it there just as quickly.
+Similarly, many shippers are paying for service levels not needed, like Next Day Air, when Ground will get it there just as quickly.

 The next steps to take